In the groove, part 2: a guide to Trinity's Drum Kit qualifications

 In a previous blog post, we explored the exciting Trinity Rock & Pop syllabus and its flexible options tailored to suit your learning style.
 Today, we're shifting our focus to the Trinity Drum Kit syllabus, part of our Classical & Jazz family of graded qualifications.

-What Is the Trinity Drum Kit Syllabus?
+What is the Trinity Drum Kit syllabus?

 The Trinity Drum Kit syllabus offers a comprehensive set of graded qualifications, allowing students to explore a wide range of styles with a particular emphasis on Musical Theatre, Jazz, and contemporary genres from around the world.